This guide shares 10 of the best Sydney skate parks you should check out, based on insider reviews, features, location, facilities, and more.

 1. South Eveleigh Skatepark

-The South Everleigh Skatepark was opened in 2019 and still has that nice shiny look.
-It is located in the Australian Technology Park between Redfern and Erskineville, easily accessible by public transport.
+The South Everleigh Skatepark was opened in 2019 and still has that nice, shiny look.
+It is located in the Australian Technology Park between Redfern and Erskineville and is easily accessible by public transport.

 The well-planned design of the park creates an urban street plaza vibe that works well between the modern office buildings in this small business district.
 The park also has lights on till late.

 South Eveleigh Skatepark is suitable for all skill levels.
-However, since it’s a relatively small space and can get quite crowded, an intermediate skill level will work in your favour if you’re going there during busy hours.
+However, since it’s a relatively small space and can get quite crowded, an intermediate skill level will work in your favour if you go there during busy hours.

 Check out this video of South Eveleigh Skatepark: